uaaic/.github/profile/README.md

-# University of Arizona AI Club
+# AI Club at University of Arizona

 Welcome to the official repository of the University of Arizona AI Club!
 We are a passionate group of students dedicated to exploring and advancing the field of artificial intelligence through collaborative projects, research, and community engagement.